 -

-Approximately 1 million pupils are expected to receive four sets of books and workbooks each. -
+1 million pupils to receive four sets of books and workbooks each. -

-Around 2 million pupils are expected to receive four sets of textbooks aligned with the standards-based curriculum. -
+2 million students to receive four sets of textbooks each. -

-An estimated 1 million students are expected to receive nine subject-specific textbooks at their curriculum level.
+1 million students to receive nine different textbooks relevant to their curriculum level.

 Why textbook access Matters